 Foundation Course

-Thank you for your interest in enrolling on the ABM Breastfeeding Support Training Foundation Module. ** PLEASE DO NOT ENROL ON THIS COURSE ** In the new year, we are launching an updated, interactive version of our Foundation course.
-This will be a fun and informative way to complete your training with us, and using our app to access this course will enhance your learning experience.
-Please look for launch information on our website early 2025!
+Thank you for your interest in enrolling on the ABM Breastfeeding Support Training Foundation Module.
+We have launched an updated, interactive version of our Foundation course.
+This is a fun and informative way to complete your training with us, and using our app to access this course will enhance your learning experience.

 While our Peer Supporter Course is for mothers/parents who have breastfeed for at least six months and who wish to support families on a voluntary basis, this course is suitable for a broad range of people.
 You may be a health care professional or a professional who has contact with mothers/parents in a work setting such as a nursery or postnatal class.
 You do not need to have had children to undertake this course.
 If you do have children you may have not have breastfed at all or only briefly.